Sinkhorn Divergences for Unbalanced Optimal Transport: Properties of entropic unbalanced optimal transport functionals

 \begin{definition}[Subdifferential on a space of measures] Let $\Ff$ be any functional defined on $\Mmp(\Xx)$.
 The subdifferential of $\Ff$ at $\al\in\Mmp(\Xx)$ is defined as

 If $\partial\Ff(\al) \neq\emptyset$, we say that $\Ff$ is subdifferentiable at $\al$. \end{definition}

 \begin{proposition}[Subdifferential of $\OTb$] Let us assume that Assumption~\ref{as:2} holds or consider the case of balanced, TV and Range unbalanced optimal transport.
-For any $(\al,\be)\in\Mmpp(\Xx)$ such that $\OTb(\al,\be) < \infty$, there exists optimal potentials $(\f,\g)$ that attains the supremum.
-The subdifferential is nonempty, with
+For any $(\al,\be)\in\Mmpp(\Xx)$ such that $\OTb(\al,\be) < \infty$, note $(\f,\g)$ optimal potentials.
+Then subdifferentials are nonempty, and

 \end{proposition} \begin{proof} The proof is similar for both coordinates: let us show it for the first one.
 Take $(\bar{\al},\be)$, and compare $\OTb(\bar{\al},\be)$ with $\OTb(\al,\be)$.
 The pair $(\f,\g)$ is suboptimal in $\OTb(\bar{\al},\be)$, thus